Forecast Encompassing Tests for the Expected Shortfall: Theory

 \subsection{The Encompassing Principle}

 Following e.g. \cite{HendryRichard1982}, \cite{MizonRichard1986}, \cite{Diebold1989} and \cite{GiacominiKomunjer2005}, we formally introduce the classical concept of linear forecast encompassing for one-dimensional, real-valued and elicitable functionals.
-We assume that two competing forecasters predict the variable of interest $Y_{t+1}$ and issue point forecasts $\bfc = \big( \hat f_{1,t}, \hat f_{2,t} \big)$ for a given functional $\Gamma(F_t)$.
-In order to conduct the forecast evaluation in an out-of-sample fashion, we divide the sample size $T$ in an in-sample part of size $m$ and an out-of-sample part of size $n$ such that $T = m+n$.
-The in-sample period is used to generate the forecasts $\hat f_{1,t}$ and $\hat f_{2,t}$ as described in the beginning of \Cref{sec:Theory}, while the out-of-sample period is used for the evaluation of the forecasts.
+We assume that two competing forecasters predict the variable of interest $Y_{t+1}$ and issue one-step ahead point forecasts $\bfc = \big( \hat f_{1,t}, \hat f_{2,t} \big)$ for a given functional $\Gamma(F_t)$.\footnote{While we focus our approach on one-step ahead forecasts, extensions to multi-step ahead forecasts are straight-forward by employing a HAC-type estimator for the asymptotic covariance.} In order to conduct the forecast evaluation in an out-of-sample fashion, we divide the sample size $T$ in an in-sample part of size $m$ and an out-of-sample part of size $n$ such that $T = m+n$.
+The in-sample period is used to generate the forecasts $\hat f_{1,t}$ and $\hat f_{2,t}$ as described in the beginning of Section \ref{sec:Theory}, while the out-of-sample period is used for the evaluation of the forecasts.
 This procedure poses little restrictions on how to generate the forecasts and allows for parametric, semiparametric or nonparametric techniques and for nested and non-nested forecasting procedures \citep{GiacominiKomunjer2005}.

 Let $\rho \big(Y_{t+1}, \hat f_t \big)$ be a strictly consistent loss function for $\Gamma(\cdot)$.
 Then, we say that forecast $\hat f_{1,t}$ encompasses $\hat f_{2,t}$ at time $t$, if

 for all $\big(\theta_{1},\theta_{2} \big) \in \Theta \subseteq{\mathbb{R}^2}$.
 Equation (\ref{eqn:GeneralFcEncpConditionH0}) implies that, in terms of the loss induced by $\rho$, the forecast $\hat f_{1,t}$ is at least as good as any (linear) combination of $\hat f_{1,t}$ and $\hat f_{2,t}$.
 Hence, forecast $\hat f_{2,t}$ does not add any information on $Y_{t+1}$ which is not already incorporated in $\hat f_{1,t}$.
 We define $\big( \theta^\ast_{1}, \theta^\ast_{2} \big)$ as the optimal combination parameters which minimize the expected loss,